Fredericton: Education and research

-There are two universities, the UNB, and St. Thomas, the province's only Catholic university.
+There are two universities, the University of New Brunswick, and St. Thomas, the province's only Catholic university.

 Colleges include the New Brunswick College of Craft and Design, the New Brunswick Community College, and the Maritime College of Forest Technology.

 For-profit universities include University of Fredericton and Yorkville University.

 The Hugh John Flemming Forestry Centre researches in forestry management.
 Fredericton's Provincial Research Organization specializes in aquaculture, mining, manufacturing, energy and the environment.

 Transportation

 Air service is provided out of the Fredericton International Airport.

-Fredericton Transit provides bus service, though not on Sundays.
+Fredericton Transit provides bus service 7 days a week.

 Fredericton started installing bicycle lanes in July 2008.

 Passenger rail service ended in the 1960s, and freight in 1996.
 All railway tracks have been abandoned and removed.

-Fredericton is served by the Maritime Bus fleet which provides connections to points throughout Eastern Canada.
+Fredericton is served by the Maritime Bus fleet which provides connections to points throughout the Maritimes.

 The Trans-Canada Highway passes along the southern municipal boundary.
 Routes 7 and 8 (the latter being a former alignment of the Trans-Canada) also pass through the city.
 Two highway bridges, the Westmorland Street Bridge and the Princess Margaret Bridge, cross the Saint John River.
 Those bridges feed into controlled-access roads (Routes 8 and 105 serving the city's north side).